danteC94/meli-project/README.md

 # meli-project

-meli-project is an app that lets you make simple product searches on Mercado Libre, and shows you the details of each product.
+meli-project is an app that lets you make simple product searches on Mercado Libre, and also it allows you to see the details of each product.

 ## Features